Our Review Process

 Before we decide if biscuits are good or bad, let’s try to understand the composition and nutritional values of the biscuits in question.
 The key ingredient of biscuit is refined flour and sugar.
 These ingredients have a high glycaemic index, which means they spike blood sugar levels.

 Any food with a high glycaemic index is recommended unsafe.
 If we consider salty biscuits, they have a low glycaemic index but contain high sodium content which can cause blood pressure to shoot up.
 Hence even though Diabetic Biscuits are advertised as 'Sugar-Free', their existing composition of flour and sugar itself is considered an unhealthy food choices for people who have diabetes.
 Even those brands claiming of using only raw ingredients, their manufacturing processes vary widely making it harder to ascertain how raw or refined it may be.
+Also know how to reverse diabetes.

 Although, both Plain and Digestive biscuits claim to be healthy, their If list of ingredients says otherwise.
 One Biscuit of 15 g approx. contains 71 Calories and 0.5 g of Fibre.
 No matter how healthy a biscuit claims to be, refined flours like Maida are often combined with whole grain flour inevitably adding fat and carbohydrate content to the biscuit.
+Also know about Indian diabetes diet.

 The most common ingredients found in many of these biscuits are-